How OCD and Eating Disorders Often Go Hand in Hand

 Both conditions live in similar neighborhoods of the brain.
 They both involve:

-• Compulsive behaviors designed to temporarily reduce that anxiety.
+Obsessive compulsive behaviors designed to temporarily reduce that anxiety.
 In OCD, you might check, count, or clean.
 In eating disorders, you might restrict, binge, purge, or follow rigid food rules.
+These behaviors can manifest in both OCD and eating disorders, making it important to differentiate whether they are part of one disorder or both.

 The overlap is especially prominent in anorexia nervosa.
-OCD and anorexia share traits like rigidity, perfectionism, and an need for control that can feel like the only way to manage an overwhelming internal experience.
+OCD and anorexia share traits like rigidity, perfectionism, and a need for control that can feel like the only way to manage an overwhelming internal experience.
+OCD tend, such as perfectionism and order, often overlap with eating disorder symptoms, further complicating diagnosis.

 How to Recognize When Both Are Present